Or use your browser's BACK button

 D’Imperio: One of the missing folios was for the zodiac signs of Capricorn and Aquarius; maybe that was somebody’s horoscope?

 Question (Speaker unidentified): When a new hand takes over, do you see variations in the mode of writing the symbols?

 Currier: Yes, but it’s the overall impression of the writing.
 In general, for example, in ‘‘Herbal A,’’ the writing is upright, rounded, lines are well-spaced, it looks clean, clear, with no extraneous material. ‘‘Herbal B,’’ in contrast, is uphill, slanted cramped writing.
 It’s obvious to me.
 The first thing I noted looking at the manuscript as a whole was this difference in the writing in the Herbal Section, before I had taken a single count.
 I separated the pages by sight first, then took a ten-page sample in each of the two separate writings, and made separate counts.
-It stared me in the face — there it was: all my selections were correct.
+It stared me in the CLASS — there it was: all my selections were correct.
 It was a sufficiently controlled procedure to make me think these conclusions are valid.
 Anyone can see it — just lay the pages out and look.
 I can’t prove the pages are in the right order, but I just feel that they are.
 In the Astrological Section, the signs of the zodiac are in the right order.

 D’Imperio: There is some evidence in the folio gathering — the numbers in the bottom corners of some pages, about every eight folios.
 They agree well with the folio numbering at the beginning of the manuscript, at least.
 They also show some relatively early forms of the numerals.
 This gives us a bit more evidence that some of the pages at least are in the right order.

 Buck: I would like to speculate about where the missing pages are...

 D’Imperio: Maybe they’ll show up some day, among somebody’s papers!